It's Common: ADHD and the Uneaten Lunch

 Be careful with acidic drinks, like orange juice or grapefruit juice.
 Some citrus juices can interfere with the way ADHD medications work.
 Instead of OJ in the morning, offer milk or other non-citrus drinks when it’s time for him to take his medicine.

 How to Deal With Picky Eaters

-Remember that lots of kids are picky eaters, whether they are taking medications that suppress their appetite or not.
-If you're introducing a new food and your child rejects it, keep trying.
-On average, you'll have to serve a child a new food 11 times -- and often many more -- before they'll even taste it.
-Make sure there is at least one food they are comfortable with on their plate.
+Lots of kids are picky eaters, whether they take medications that suppress their appetite or not.
+If your child rejects a new food, don’t give up.
+It may take 10 or more times before she'll even taste it.
+Put at least one food she likes on the plate.

 Above All: Keep Calm, Carry On

-Trying to get kids with ADHD to eat can be frustrating at times.
-Be unflappable and don't get into a struggle.
-Making demands at dinner -- like insisting your child finish a meal, or eat when they say they are not hungry -- will backfire.
-They may just dig in their heels, making mealtime unpleasant.
+It isn’t always easy to get kids with ADHD to eat.
+But you can make it go more smoothly.
+Don't get into a struggle or make demands at dinner.
+If you insist your child finish a meal, or eat when he says he's not hungry, it will backfire.
+He may just dig in his heels, making mealtime unpleasant.

-Instead, go with the flow.
-Focus on offering nutritious options and making it easier for your child to eat when they're hungry, so everyone can be healthy and happy.
+Go with the flow.
+Offer nutritious options.
+Make it easier for your child to eat when he's hungry, so everyone can be healthy and happy.